 Information or communications barriers occur when sensory disabilities, such as hearing, seeing or learning disabilities, have not been considered.
 These barriers relate to both the sending and receiving of information.

 As an educator, you have a significant amount of autonomy in selecting, creating and distributing your course materials.
 When possible, make your course materials available in multiple formats, and make each format accessible to the greatest number of students.
 Some examples could include:

-Examples of technology barriers include:
+Examples of technological barriers include: